brandonwamboldt/nodeftpd/README.md

 Installation
 ------------

 This software is in **alpha**.
 It's **NOT** ready for use in any type of production environment.

-However, if you want to install it and take a look around, just git clone it, and run `node app.js`.
+However, if you want to install it and take a look around, just `git clone` it, run `npm update` to install dependencies and run `bin/nodeftpd`.
 It will auto detect your IP and run on port 21.

 Configuration
 -------------